tomeshnet/p2p-internet-workshop/module-3.md

 ### Materials

-* A Raspberry Pi 3 for each member labelled with the SSID for the node
+* A Raspberry Pi 3 for each member labeled with the SSID for the node
 * SD cards with pre-flashed images with all required software
 * Laptops that can establish a SSH session to each Raspberry Pi (each running a Host AP with unique SSID)
 * 802.11s capable (e.g. TP-Link TL-WN722N v1) Radio for each Raspberry Pi 3